 Get a Second Opinion

-Instead of asking your dentist for dental implants or a different type of crown other than CEREC, get a second opinion.
+Instead of asking your dentist for dental implants or a different type of ceramic crown, get a second opinion.
 An advanced cosmetic dentist will examine your husband’s teeth and crowns and determine what’s causing the crowns to fall off.
 And the cosmetic dentist will explain the options for resolving the issue.

 This post is sponsored by Monroe, LA accredited fellow of cosmetic dentistry Dr. David Finley.